Investigations into deadly Azerbaijan Airlines plane crash announced as evidence of foul play grows

 A little over a year later, in December 2012, he was released under an amnesty decree signed by Azerbaijani President Ilham Aliyev.

-Shortly after, he emigrated to France, where he continued to criticise the government and Aliyev, including on his YouTube channel.
-He became known for his harsh and emotional censures of the government, as well as some unethical and insulting statements.
+Shortly after, he emigrated to Georgia as a political refugee.
+In 2017, he emigrated to France, where he continued to criticise the government and Aliyev, including on his YouTube channel.
+He became known for his harsh and emotional censures of the government, as well as his use of obscenities in his content.

 According to Voice of America, Isgandarli was previously attacked at his home two years ago.
 At the time, the police determined that it was the work of local criminal groups; however, Isgandarli alleged the orders to attack him came from the Azerbaijani authorities.